aboyum/Simple-Netmiko-Threading-Example/README.md

 ## How to Thread your Netmiko script
 main.py is a simple example of threading Netmiko with comments on where to place your code

+## Python3
+The script was updated to Python3 in 2020 by aboyum.